buildpacks/rfcs/text/0000-api-version-compat.md

 Because there are far fewer lifecycle implementation than platforms or buildpacks, the lifecycle should assume the burden of maintaining compatibility.
 This will free platform authors to consume new lifecycles without worry and free buildpack authors to implement new APIs at their own pace.

 ## Non-Breaking 0.x API Versions
-Originally we specified that all minor version increments in the `0.x` line would be interpreted as breaking changes, when applying [compatibility rules](https://github.com/buildpacks/spec/blob/master/buildpack.md#buildpacktoml-toml).
+Originally we specified that all minor version increments in the `0.x` line would be interpreted as breaking changes when applying [compatibility rules](https://github.com/buildpacks/spec/blob/master/buildpack.md#buildpacktoml-toml).
-This was the correct decision initially b/c we needed a way to indicate breaking changes before the APIs reached 1.0.
+However, a breaking change in the spec need not imply a breaking change in the lifecycle.
-However, this has become annoying over time as it adds considerable friction to specification changes.
+The existing compatibility rules have become annoying over time as they add considerable friction to specification changes.
 All platforms and buildpacks must explicitly update to support the new APIs before pulling in a new lifecycle.
 As the community of platform and buildpack authors grows and matures, this pain is magnified.

-Now that the lifecycle has matured and the APIs have stabilized, we can realistically guarantee that we will not make breaking lifecycle changes before the implementation of the 1.0 APIs are released.
+Now that the lifecycle has matured and the APIs have partially stabilized, we can realistically guarantee that we will not make breaking lifecycle changes when adding support for a new 0.x API.

 ## Deprecations
 Once the 1.0 API is supported, we may wish to deprecate older APIs.
 A future RFC should provide a strategy for deprecations and outline the upgrade path from 0.x to 1.0 APIs.
 This is purposefully omitted from this RFC so that we can make progress on new 0.x APIs while we work out the details.